MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. Scroll down and select **Configure** under the *Add non-Azure servers* section.

 1. Select **Upgrade** next to the workspace you created earlier.
-This might take a few minutes, wait until you see the notification *"Microsoft Defender plan for workspace uniquenameDefender were saved successfully!"*.
+This might take a few minutes.
+Wait until you see the notification *"Microsoft Defender plan for workspace uniquenameDefender were saved successfully!"*.

 1. Select **+ Add Servers** next to the workspace you created earlier.